styleflashernewmedia/generator-webapp/README.md

 - Install dependencies: `npm install --global yo gulp-cli bower`
 - Install the generator: `npm install --global generator-webapp`
+- For scss-lint you need to install: `gem install scss_lint`
 - Run `yo webapp` to scaffold your webapp
 - Run `gulp serve` to preview and watch for changes
 - Run `bower install --save <package>` to install frontend dependencies